vinish86/crossplane-explorer/README.md

   - **Kill Pod**: Force deletes the pod immediately (with no graceful shutdown); the pod will be recreated, but any local data will be lost.
 Use with caution.
   - Both actions prompt for confirmation before proceeding, to prevent accidental disruption.
 - View and manage Crossplane resources (Claims, XRs, MRs, Providers, Functions, XRDs, Compositions, Configurations, DeploymentRuntimeConfigs) in a tree view

+## Helm Releases Management

+The **Helm** section provides comprehensive management of Helm releases in your Kubernetes cluster, similar to [OpenLens](https://github.com/MuhammedKalkan/OpenLens/):

+### Features
+- **Namespace Organization**: Releases are grouped by namespace for easy navigation
+- **Status Indicators**: Visual status indicators show the health of each release:
+  - 🟢 **Deployed**: Release is successfully deployed and running
+  - 🟡 **Pending**: Release is in pending state (install/upgrade/rollback)
+  - 🔴 **Failed**: Release deployment has failed
+  - 🟠 **Uninstalling**: Release is being uninstalled
+  - 🔵 **Superseded**: Release has been superseded by a newer version
+- **Release Details**: Click any release to view comprehensive details including:
+  - Release metadata (name, namespace, status, revision, chart, app version)
+  - Release history with all revisions
+  - Full manifest (deployed resources)
+  - Release values (configuration)
+- **Release Management**: Right-click any release for management options:
+  - **View Release Details**: Opens a markdown document with all release information
+  - **Uninstall Release**: Safely uninstall the release with confirmation prompt
+  - **Rollback Release**: Rollback to a previous revision with revision selection

+### Usage
+1. Navigate to the **Helm** section in the left sidebar
+2. Expand namespaces to see releases
+3. Click any release to view its details
+4. Right-click for management options (uninstall, rollback)
+5. Use the refresh button to update the release list

+> **Note**: The Helm section requires the `helm` CLI to be installed and configured with access to your cluster.

 ## Deployment Tree Structure: claim > XR > MR